How to Apply to DSU @Wilmington and DSU Online Graduate Programs

 3. Applicant Decisions

-Complete applications are reviewed and evaluated by the respective department, which recommends action to the Dean of the School of Graduate Studies and Research.
+Complete applications are reviewed and evaluated by the respective department, which recommends action to the Dean of Graduate, Adult, and Continuing Studies.
 He/she then provides official notification to the applicant regarding admission.

 4. Register for Classes